 - Professor Robert Callister - Tips for Writing an Exemplary Application (PDF 288 KB)

-In order for our Office to review your application (draft or final), the CIA must certify the application in RGMS via the Certification tab.
+The CIA must certify the application in RGMS via the Certification tab.
 This will result in the status changing to 'Submitted to RAO' - which equates to 'Research Administration Office' NOT the NHMRC.
-This process locks the application to allow a static review; no editing is possible by either the CIA or our Office when the application is certified.
+This process locks the application to allow an eligibility and compliance review.

-CI and AI certifications are due 19 February 2014.
+CI and AI certifications are due 4 March 2015 along with final, submission-ready proposals and all associated documentation.
 The application will not be submitted to the NHMRC until our Office has received email certifications from all named CI and AIs.

 If you have any outstanding NHMRC Progress or Final Reports, please complete these and forward to Rebecca Ford as soon as possible.
 Your application may be ruled ineligible if you have any outstanding obligations.